AdobeDocs/experience-manager-65.en/help/assets/managing-smart-tags.md

 1. In the OmniSearch box, search for assets based on a tag.
 1. Inspect the search results to identify an image that you don't find relevant to your search.
-1. Select the image, and then click/tap the **Manage Tags** icon from the toolbar.
+1. Select the image, and then click/tap the **[!UICONTROL Manage Tags]** icon from the toolbar.
-1. From the **Manage Tags** page, inspect the tags.
-If you don't want the image to be searched based on a specific tag, select the tag and then click/tap the **Delete** icon from the toolbar.
-Alternatively, click/tap the (**X**) symbol that appears beside the label.
+1. From the **[!UICONTROL Manage Tags]** page, inspect the tags.
+If you don't want the image to be searched based on a specific tag, select the tag and then click/tap the delete icon from the toolbar.
+Alternatively, click/tap `X` symbol that appears beside the label.
-1. To assign a higher rank to a tag, select the tag and click/tap the **Promote** icon from the toolbar.
-The tag you promote, is moved to the **Tags** section.
+1. To assign a higher rank to a tag, select the tag and click/tap the promote icon from the toolbar.
+The tag you promote, is moved to the **[!UICONTROL Tags]** section.
-1. Click/tap **Save**, and then click/tap **OK** to close the Success dialog.
+1. Click/tap **[!UICONTROL Save]**, and then click/tap **[!UICONTROL OK]** to close the Success dialog.
 1. Navigate to the properties page for the image.
 Observe that the tag you promoted is assigned a high relevance and, therefore, appears higher in the search results.

 ## Understand AEM search results with smart tags {#understandsearch}